Online Payment Services Person Paying Online

 Your choice will play a great role in the success of your business, and that’s why you are better off signing up with a market leader like Stax.

-The company will handle all your payment processing needs and provide you with a robust software platform for a subscription fee that is tailored to the size of your business without roping you into any binding long-term contract.
+Stax will handle all your payment processing needs and provide you with a robust software platform for a flat monthly subscription fee that gives you direct access to wholesale interchange rates, guaranteeing the lowest possible processing costs without roping you into any binding long-term contract.